 Generally speaking, late submissions can have a negative impact not only on yourself but the rest of our class community.
 Given the discussion-centered nature of this course, not completing reading assignments ahead of class will greatly harm our community.
 We want to be the best community members that we can be and support everyone.

 This also means that we need to be able to show and give grace to each other.
 We must all acknowledge that sometimes unexpected things occur and can cause problems.
 To this end, we need to keep open lines of communication.
-Reach out me and keep me informed of external pressures.
-This will help us find submission times that work for people.
+Reach out to me and keep me informed of external pressures.

 Updated: Examination Policy